ldgabbay/jwplayer/fl5/doc/publishers/javascriptapi.rst

    * *BUFFERING*: the current playlistitem is loading.
 When sufficient data has loaded, it will automatically start playing.
    * *PLAYING*: the current playlist item is playing.
    * *PAUSED*: playback of the current playlistitem is not paused by the player.
-   * *COMPLETED*: the current playlist item has completed playback.
-This state differs from the *IDLE* state in that the item is now already loaded.

 .. describe:: mute